 Pastors and Christian friends who know me know these tendencies of mine.
 I greatly appreciate the love and patience they have shown me over the years.
 One of my pastors used to challenge me on my own court by saying, “Show it to me in the Bible that what you are saying is not just your opinion or preference.”
 Good for him.
 One friend, Ian McConnell a pastor at Grace Bible Church in Northeast Philadelphia, once challenged me to get more involved in church ministries.
 He said, “I find that those most critical in churches, and those who church hop, are usually people who are not very involved in church ministry.
 It’s harder to feel at home and easier to be critical when you are not serving.”
 It was a great piece of advice and probably very true.
 My friend and co-author Al Rossi has in the past challenged me to be a person who works on bringing change from within as opposed to being someone who criticizes from without.
 That idea is a very difficult one for me.

-Most recently I heard Pastor Robert Tarnoviski of Bethel, the Church @ Franklin Mills, say from the pulpit something along these lines: “It doesn’t take any of the Holy Spirit to be critical.
+I recall another pastor I know once saying something along these lines: “It doesn’t take any of the Holy Spirit to be critical.
 We can do that on our own.
 We don’t need the Spirit to criticize.”
 It was a great point.
 I needed to hear it.
 (And at the same time I hated to hear it!)
-But it reminds me of C.S.
+It reminds me of C.S.
 Lewis’ words in his lecture on Christian Apologetics where he says that the truths a person most needs must “be hidden precisely in the doctrines you least like and least understand.”
-In other words, Steve’s paraphrase, the truth I most need is found in the truth that most bugs me.
+In other words (Steve’s paraphrase) the truth I most need is found in the truth that most bugs me.
 Keep bugging me, Lord.
 Don’t let me be complacent and comfortable in sin.
 Let me walk in the light.

 Perhaps you can relate.